neverbot/vue-tiptap/README.md

 [![GitHub license](https://img.shields.io/github/license/neverbot/vue-tiptap)](https://github.com/neverbot/vue-tiptap/blob/master/LICENSE.md)
 [![npm](https://img.shields.io/npm/v/vue-tiptap)](https://www.npmjs.com/package/vue-tiptap)

-Example of using [tiptap](https://github.com/scrumpy/tiptap/) as a Vue component without being completely renderless, so you can see how to use it inside your own components or even use it right away.
+Example of using [tiptap 2](https://github.com/scrumpy/tiptap/) as a Vue 3 component without being completely renderless, so you can see how to use it inside your own components or even use it right away.
+It can be imported as a Vue 3 component, and you can see in the `example` directory how it would be used inside your application.

 ![screenshot](./img/screenshot.png)